MichAdeola/Credit_Score_Classification/README.md

 # Data sources
 The data source can be found on kaggle website with this link : [https://www.kaggle.com/datasets/shivamb/netflix-shows/data](https://www.kaggle.com/datasets/parisrohan/credit-score-classification).
 It consists in two csv files.
-One with previous cretit score column,That I have used for the training of my model.
+One with previous cretit score column, that I have used for the training of my model.
 And a second one without credit-score column, which I have used as exemple for real prédiction.
 Each 28 columns contain the following information:

 ![image](https://github.com/MichAdeola/Credit_Score_Classification/assets/105505715/f80f10bb-adcb-4ce8-a0c3-bff710d99450)